SalimSalimi/NodeJS-Course/README.md

 ##### Eager Loading
 Check the doc(to review!!)

+# NoSQL Implementation

+## MongoDB

+It's a Document-Oriented NoSQL database engine that it meant to store a lot amount of data, for large scale application.

+### Concepts

+A MongoDB database is a set of collections *(equivalent to tables in SQL)*, every collection contains a set of documents *(rows (actual data))*.
+That data doesn't have any fixed structure.

+### Relations in NoSQL

+To express relations in NoSQL, there is 2 options:

+* **By embedding/duplicating:** We duplicate the data *(document)* from a collection to an another collection.
+* **References**: Sometimes, when the data can change, it will be hard to update all the data duplicated, so we can use references by using IDs.

 ## Notes

 When updating a new model, we should add an object `force: true` in `sync()` to update the tables schema.
 It will delete all the tables and the data on the database.